I need to tell you that it’s okay to unbutton those pants.

 I had too much pride.

-To unbutton them would mean that I’d have to admit something was wrong and I’d need to get help and then take it into my own hands to get better.
+To unbutton them would mean that I’d have to admit something was wrong.
+If I admitted something was wrong, then I’d need to get help and take it into my own hands to get better.

 Unbutton Those Pants